arXiv/arxiv-docs/about/membership.md

 ## Membership Types

-arxiv membership is inclusive and flexible.
+arXiv membership is inclusive and flexible.
 Usage data helps institutions and organizations like yours understand the value of arXiv to their local community.
 [To explore your institution's arXiv usage, please see submission and download data here](reports/2020_usage), then check out the membership types below.
 Need help deciding what membership type is the best fit?
 We're happy to help -- just email us at membership@arxiv.org.
 #

 > 1. **Community**